 I’m one of those lucky people who has an in-built compass that most times just knows instinctively which way is North.
 I think I got it from my Dad, as opposed to my Mum who was from the ‘turn-the-street-directory [remember those?] around-until-it makes-sense-and-then-stop-to-ask-for-directions’, school of navigation.
+These days, I know that my Mum was actually applying a pretty cool navigation hack, which officially is called, ‘orienting the map’ and I talk about it in my navigation course.

 So it was no surprise that on last weekend’s trip to the beautiful Coxs River, I thought my inbuilt compass had gone a little wonky.